 - Importing photos with edit information already associated with it.

 - Adding keywords or other metadata to a photo upon import.

 - Labeling, rating, adding people, adding location, or flagging a photo.

 XMP files are responsible for recording data (in conjunction with your Mylio Library). associated with your photo.
 For instance, adjusting the contrast of a photo from within Mylio will not change the original image, but instead, write the contrast change to the XMP file.
 When viewing the file in Mylio (or other popular photo editing applications such as Lightroom) the original, unedited photo is viewed while the XMP information is applied to that image.

 If XMP files are removed from your file system, Mylio will continue to display any edits or information associated with the photo.
 This is because Mylio also saves the edits to the Mylio Catalog as Mylio-specific information.
 However, viewing these photos in external editors (such as Lightroom) would show the original, unedited version.

 In some instances, you may wish to save your edits onto your original image to view outside of Mylio.
 This is popular when emailing a photo or uploaded it to a printing service.
-This can be done easily within Mylio by exporting the image.
+This can be done in Mylio by exporting the image.